FODMAPS diet IBS:

 The high listed foods are the foods you should be avoiding and/or cutting back on.

-The low FODMAP list is what you want to focus on eating in your diet.
+The low FODMAP list is what you want to focus on eating in your diet during the first phase.

 This list provides well-balanced food groups with different options for each.